Totchinuko/apiconan.totchinuko.fr/sudo.md

 **CharVars vs GlobVars observers**
 To listen to CharVars, you need to find `I_EA_Vars_Observable` as an AC on `BasePlayerChar`.
 To listen to GlobVars, you need to find an Actor that implements `I_EA_Vars_Observable` - that will be the mod controller.

+## Game Escape Menu Navigation <small>1.0.16+</small>

+Sudo now add a small menu on the game escape menu on the top right corner.
+You can use the datatable `EA_DT_App_Nav_Buttons` to add new buttons to id.
+The `TableRow` field represent either an Admin Nav panel row, a Client Nav panel row or a Conan UI Module row.
+Those 3 tables are checked in that order to find the panel you wish to open on click.